Gera1313/redux-store/README.md

 ## Getting Started

 For instructions to add Redux to your application, refer to the [Redux Fundamentals basic tutorial](https://redux.js.org/basics/basic-tutorial).
-Note that the documentation will refer to additional packages that you'll need to complete this implementation.

-Be sure to review ALL of the documentation, because there are newer methods that can make these tools much easier to implement.
-React has gone through several iterations; as such, some React-and-Redux tutorials will assume that you aren't using Hooks.

 You'll use the Stripe API to process payments, which includes making front-end and back-end changes.
 Don't worry, Stripe provides test credentials, so you won't need to use a real credit card to try it out.
 Refer to the [Stripe docs on testing your integration](https://stripe.com/docs/testing).